 Deadline to File Form 945

-If you withdrew money early from your Solo 401k plan in 2024 and withheld federal income tax, you must file Form 945 by this date.
+If you withdrew money from your Solo 401k plan in 2025 and withheld federal income tax, you generally must file Form 945 by February 2, 2026.

 Deadline to File Form 1099-R (Paper Filing)